ABOUT CLIFF WILLMENG

 identified as an activist and leader during these efforts and fired from my position

 at United's ER.
-My termination is now the subject of an MNA Step 3 grievance
+My termination is now the subject of union arbitration set to be

 I've been a member, steward, and officer in unions ranging from the United